Carbon nanotube field-effect transistor: CNTFET material considerations

-I–V characteristics
+Characteristics

 In CNT–metal contacts, the different work functions of the metal and the CNT result in a Schottky barrier at the source and drain, which are made of metals like silver, titanium, palladium and aluminum.
 Even though like Schottky barrier diodes, the barriers would have made this FET to transport only one type of carrier, the carrier transport through the metal-CNT interface is dominated by quantum mechanical tunneling through the Schottky barrier.
 CNTFETs can easily be thinned by the gate field such that tunneling through them results in a substantial current contribution.
 CNTFETs are ambipolar; either electrons or holes, or both electrons and holes can be injected simultaneously.
 This makes the thickness of the Schottky barrier a critical factor.

 CNTFETs conduct electrons when a positive bias is applied to the gate and holes when a negative bias is applied, and drain current increases with increasing a magnitude of an applied gate voltage.
 Around Vg = Vds/2, the current gets the minimum due to the same amount of the electron and hole contributions to the current.

 Like other FETs, the drain current increases with an increasing drain bias unless the applied gate voltage is below the threshold voltage.
 For planar CNTFETs with different design parameters, the FET with a shorter channel length produces a higher saturation current, and the saturation drain current also becomes higher for the FET consisting of smaller diameter keeping the length constant.
 For cylindrical CNTFETs, it is clear that a higher drain current is driven than that of planar CNTFETs since a CNT is surrounded by an oxide layer which is finally surrounded by a metal contact serving as the gate terminal.